How to Create AI Agents in Minutes: Quick Guide

 Step 1: Sign Up and Log In

 The first step is, of course, to sign up on Activepieces.
-Once you sign up and log in, you’ll land on your dashboard, where the building begins.
+Once you sign up and log in, you'll land on a user-friendly dashboard, where the building begins.

-Enterprises can request a custom plan with dedicated support and resources.
-There’s also a free, open-source Community Edition you can self-host if you want full control over your data. activepieces pricing
+There's also a free, open-source Community Edition you can self-host if you want full control over your data and server resources.

 Compared to Zapier or Make, where costs climb with task counts, Activepieces keeps pricing flat and predictable.